aarsenal04/W-orders/README.md

 ## Introduction

-W-orders provides a scraping solution tailored for accessing and retrieving data from the Mitchell OnDemand5 (proDemand) website.
+W-orders provides a scraping solution tailored for accessing and retrieving data from the AutoCodes website.
 It aims to streamline the process of finding automotive repair information, thereby assisting mechanical engineers in their daily tasks.

 ## Libraries to Install